oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-141200.md

 You can run OpenRewrite recipes on your code folder using the Maven or Gradle CLI, or include them as a build plug-in in your `pom.xml` file

-## Run Using the Maven CLI
+## Run using the Maven CLI

+> [!NOTE]
-**NOTE**: You will need to have [Maven](https://maven.apache.org/download.cgi) installed on your machine before you can run the following command.
+> You will need to have [Maven](https://maven.apache.org/download.cgi) installed on your machine before you can run the following command.

 ```
 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \